GhostWriters/DockSTARTer/docs/Overrides/NginxProxyManager.md

 # Nginx Proxy Manager

-[Nginx Proxy Manager](https://[https://nginxproxymanager.com/](https://nginxproxymanager.com/))  is  Docker container for managing Nginx proxy hosts and SSL Certificates with a simple, powerful interface
+[Nginx Proxy Manager](https://[https://nginxproxymanager.com/](https://nginxproxymanager.com/))  is  Docker container for managing Nginx proxy hosts and SSL Certificates with a simple, powerful interface.

+ ##Features of Nginx Proxy Manager

 ## Get Connected

 Expose web services on your network · Free SSL with Let's Encrypt · Designed with security in mind · Perfect for home networks